grammyjs/website/site/docs/guide/introduction.md

 ### Prerequisites for Node.js

-You are going to write your bot in TypeScript, but in opposite to Deno, Node.js cannot actually run TypeScript.
+You are going to write your bot in TypeScript, but, contrary to Deno, Node.js cannot actually run TypeScript.
 Instead, once you have a source file (e.g. called `bot.ts`), you are going to _compile_ it to JavaScript.
 You will then have two files: your original `bot.ts`, and a generated `bot.js`, which can in turn be run by Node.js.
 The exact commands for all of that will be introduced in the next section when you actually create a bot, but it is important to know that these steps are necessary.